blockchain-fe/awesome-blockchain-frontend/README.md

 Maintained by [antchain-fe](https://www.yuque.com/antchain-fe/blog/joinus) team.

----

 ## Language

-- [Solidity](https://docs.soliditylang.org/) - Solidity is an object-oriented, high-level language for implementing smart contracts.
+- [Solidity](https://docs.soliditylang.org/) - An object-oriented, high-level language for implementing smart contracts.
 - [AssemblyScript](https://www.assemblyscript.org/) - Being a variant of TypeScript makes it easy to compile to WebAssembly without learning a new language.

-## Framework
+## Scaffold

+- [Scaffold-eth](https://github.com/austintgriffith/scaffold-eth) - Everything you need to get started building decentralized applications powered by Ethereum.
 - [Hardhat](https://hardhat.org/) - Ethereum development environment for professionals.

 ## JSSDK

-- [Web3](https://web3js.readthedocs.io/) - A collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
+- [web3.js](https://web3js.readthedocs.io/) - A collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
-- [Ethers](https://docs.ethers.io/) - A complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.
+- [ethers.js](https://docs.ethers.io/) - A complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.

 ## Wallet